ChrisCrossCrash/depth-section/README.md

 import { DepthSection } from '../DepthSection/DepthSection'
 import type { GroupProps } from '@react-three/fiber'

+/** The component to be exported to the application.
+ *
+ * This is very simplified.
+In a real component, you would probably want to at
+ * least animate the mesh's vertical position to match the camera offset.
+ */
-/** The component to be exported to the application. */ export const TorusKnotSection = (props: { children?: React.ReactNode }) => (
+export const TorusKnotSection = (props: { children?: React.ReactNode }) => (
   <DepthSection htmlOverlay={props.children}>
     <mesh>